 - online on our pay page

-- by standing order (you'll need to quote your invoice number, the date, our council bank account number and the date the instalments are to be paid)
+- by standing order (you'll need to quote your invoice number and date, our council bank account number and the date the instalments are to be paid)

-- through your Berneslai Home rent account if it's in credit
+- through your Berneslai Homes rent account if it's in credit

 If you're having difficulty paying us back

-You can apply using the form below, we'll need to know:
+You can apply for this using our online form.
+We'll need to know: